Jambrose777/SoutheastCubing.org/README.md

 - move files into correct folder `mv dist/southeast-cubing/* .`
 - restart server `service httpd restart` or start server `service httpd start`

+## BE Development setup
+You will need the following files for the backend to run:
+- app.env
+- southeastcubing-org-api.json

 ## BE Development server
 Run `node backend/app.js`